johnwargo/pi-weather-station/readme.md

 # Pi Weather Station

 > **Note:** Weather Underground announced they were shutting down the weather API in [End of Service for the Weather Underground API](https://apicommunity.wunderground.com/weatherapi/topics/end-of-service-for-the-weather-underground-api) but seem to continue to support personal weather stations.
 A user reported that the API endpoint changed, but I can't find any data to confirm that, so you'll have to figure that out yourself.
+Sorry.

 > **Another Note**: If you have an issue with this project, open an issue [here](https://github.com/johnwargo/pi_weather_station/issues).
 In the past, people have emailed me or posted questions to other forums - the easiest way to get the author (me) to help you is to just ask, here.